 e-Learning: The course is internet-based, moderated by senior international experts, asynchronous, and places emphasis on online discussions and self-paced learning.
 The participants will be primarily responsible for their own learning over the four-week span of the course.
 The course will consist of the following components:

-- Participants will be eligible to receive a certificate after the successful completion of the course.
+Participants will be eligible to receive a certificate of completion after the successful completion of the course.

 The course targets mid to senior-level government officers in line ministries as well as staff of intergovernmental / nongovernmental organizations preparing for and/or taking part in mediation initiatives or multilateral conferences.
 It also targets entry-level and mid-career diplomats working in a multilateral setting.
 Private sector specialists and students whose work or studies relate to this subject are also encouraged to apply.